A Queensland nurse is making a human rights claim against Queensland Health after being threatened with the sack.

 Nurse says she is representing members

-Ms Gilbert claims she was legally entitled to make the public comments because she is a representative of the Nurses Professional Association of Queensland (NPAQ).
+Ms Gilbert claims she is legally entitled to make the public comments because she is a representative of the NPAQ.

 The NPAQ is a rival union to the Queensland Nurses and Midwives Union, and represents more than 5000 members.